ahmedmkamal313/alx-higher_level_programming/0x03-python-data_structures/README.md

   - Prototype: `int is_palindrome(listint_t **head);`.
   - Return: `0` if it is not a palindrome, `1` if it is a palindrome.
   - An empty list is considered a palindrome.

+- **100-print_python_list_info.c:**
+  - CPython is the reference implementation of the Python programming language.
+Written in C, CPython is the default and most widely used implementation of the language.
+Since we now know a bit of C, we can look at what is happening under the hood of Python.
+Let’s have fun with Python and C, and let’s look at what makes Python so easy to use.
+    - All your files will be interpreted/compiled on Ubuntu 14.04 LTS.

+  - Create a C function that prints some basic info about Python lists.
+    - Prototype: `void print_python_list_info(PyObject *p);`
+    - Python version: `3.4`
+    - shared library will be compiled with this command line: `gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared -Wl,-soname,PyList -o libPyList.so -fPIC -I/usr/include/python3.4 100-print_python_list_info.c`.
+    - OS: `Ubuntu 14.04 LTS`.
+    - Start by reading:
+      - listobject.h.
+      - object.h.
+      - Common Object Structures.
+      - List Objects.